-CHECKLIST RA TIN ١G COMPOSITION 1 2 3 4 5 The Related Party Transactions Committee is composed of at least the members. ree 2.
-The Related Party Transactions Committee's membership has appropriately high level of skills and experience. an The Related Party Transactions Committee's membership has an adequence knowledge of the Bank's corporate and operational structure and its function.
-4. The Related Party Transactions Committee members have no close bl relationship (up to third degree of affinity and consanguinity) with anyon senior management of the Bank.
-5. The Related Party Transactions Committee members have no close heavy financial, as well as, business relationship with the Bank. and 6.
-The Related Party Transactions Committee ensures compliance corporate governance regulations and guidelines. with
+CHECKLIST RA ١G COMPOSITION 1 2 3 4 5 1.
+The Related Party Transactions Committee is composed of at least three members.
+2. The Related Party Transactions Committee's membership has an appropriately high level of skills and experience.
+3. The Related Party Transactions Committee's membership has an adequate knowledge of the Bank's corporate and operational structure and its functions.
+4. The Related Party Transactions Committee members have no close blood relationship (up to third degree of affinity and consanguinity) with anyone in senior management of the Bank.
+5. The Related Party Transactions Committee members have no close and heavy financial, as well as, business relationship with the Bank.
+6. The Related Party Transactions Committee ensures compliance with corporate governance regulations and guidelines.

-C COMPOSITION (con't.)
-3 4 5 7.
-If the Related Party Transactions Committee member is a DOSRI (Director, Owner, Shareholder or Related Interest) in regard to the account to be taken up for vetting, the DOSRI member discloses the relationship and inhibits himself from the discussion of the account by stepping out of the room.
-8. The Related Party Transactions Committee is assisted by the Chief Compliance Officer, Head of the Risk Management Group and Internal Audit Group as resource persons.
+COMPOSITION (con't.)
+2 3 4 5 7.
+If the Related Party Transactions Committee member is a DOSRI (Dire Owner, Shareholder or Related Interest) in regard to the account to be t up for vetting, the DOSRI member discloses the relationship and in himself from the discussion of the account by stepping out of the room. taken 8.
+The Related Party Transactions Committee is assisted by the Compliance Officer, Head of the Risk Management Group and Internal Group as resource persons.